VIC.GOV.AU | Policy and Advisory Library

 • promotes student confidence and engagement

-• ensures you meet your legal obligations and accountabilities for students with disability under the Disability Discrimination Act 1992 and the Disability Standards for Education 2005.
+• ensures schools meet legal obligations and accountabilities for students with disability under the Disability Discrimination Act 1992 and the Disability Standards for Education 2005.

 How to develop an individual education plan